Certified Medication Technician Training and Certification

 What Training Do I Need?

 The training necessary to become a certified medication technician or aide varies from state to state.
 Some states have specialized courses that they run that will train you to become a certified medication technician.
 Other states require you to already be a certified nursing assistant (CNA).
 In some states, courses may be offered at community colleges and continuing education centers to make sure you are properly prepared and able to meet your state's requirements.
-Courses are typically not available online.
+Courses are also available online.

-If you do live in a state where it is necessary to be a CNA before becoming a certified medication technician, you need to go through a CAN postsecondary program.
+If you do live in a state where it is necessary to be a CNA before becoming a certified medication technician, you need to go through a CNA postsecondary program.
 Community colleges usually offer these programs.

 Is Certification Available?